Take this brief assessment to identify common experiences for family members dealing with addiction.

 - Find your own courage, strength and wisdom in the midst of this challenge.

 It is possible.
 You only need three things:

 - A desire and commitment to being more self aware.

 - An understanding that change begins with ourselves.

 - An experimental and curious attitude about your situation and a desire to learn something new.

 With these as our starting point, we will enter a journey of exploration and discovery.

-Please call or contact me for my fee structure and with any questions you might have.
-Sessions are conducted in person, or via Skype.
+Please call or contact us for our fee structure and with any questions you might have.
+Sessions are conducted in person, or via Zoom.
 Use the form below to contact me for a free 30 minute introduction for new clients.

 Learn more about my counseling approach!